jparyani/mediagoblin/docs/source/siteadmin/media-types.rst

 PDF and Document
 ================

-To enable the "PDF and Document" support plugin, you need pdftocairo, pdfinfo, unoconv with headless support.
+To enable the "PDF and Document" support plugin, you need:

+1. pdftocairo and pdfinfo for pdf only support.

+2. unoconv with headless support to support converting libreoffice supported documents as well, such as doc/ppt/xls/odf/odg/odp and more.
+   For the full list see mediagoblin/media_types/pdf/processing.py, unoconv_supported.

 All executables must be on your execution path.

 To install this on Fedora:

 .. code-block:: bash

     sudo yum install -y poppler-utils unoconv libreoffice-headless

+Note: You can leave out unoconv and libreoffice-headless if you want only pdf support.
+This will result in a much smaller list of dependencies.

 pdf.js relies on git submodules, so be sure you have fetched them: